bytebase/bytebase.com/content/docs/get-started/self-host.md

 ## Docker

-The most convenient way is to run Bytebase in docker, which takes less than 5 seconds.
+The most convenient way is to run Bytebase in Docker, which takes less than 5 seconds.

 ### Prerequisites